-WWE News: The Miz & Maryse Talk New Reality Show, ‘SmackDown’ Moving To Fox, And Miz Challenges Jeff Bezos
+WWE News: The Miz And Maryse Talk New Reality Show, ‘SmackDown’ Moving To Fox, And Miz Challenges Jeff Bezos

 “I will be on the side of your opponent because I absolutely love Amazon.
 If it wasn’t for them, I don’t think I could survive.”

-In regard to SmackDown moving to Fox in 2019, The Miz said that the show will gain popularity.
+In regard to SmackDown moving to Fox in 2019, the Miz said that the show will gain popularity.
 He said that the program will air live on network television, and live TV is where it is at, and that the WWE will be able to utilize everything that they have with SmackDown being on Fox and Raw remaining on the USA Network.